Calling all crazy food combo lovers! Don’t miss this sweet and savory recipe for Chocolate and Brie Panini.

 Not entirely!
 Although your first reaction may be to cringe at the sight of this unlikely duo, I hope you’ll stick around for a hot, gooey second and allow me to explain.

-Chocolate and cheese go together like pork chops and applesauce, like spaghetti and meatballs, like Jersey Shore marathons and my average Saturday night.
+Chocolate and cheese go together like pork chops and applesauce, like spaghetti and meatballs, like Fixer Upper marathons and my average Saturday night.
 They just work.